counttalita/benchwarmers/docs/TESTING_INFRASTRUCTURE.md

 ## Overview

-Talent Brew is a B2B talent marketplace connecting companies with benched professionals to organisations seeking specialised skills.
+BenchWarmers is a B2B talent marketplace connecting companies with benched professionals to organisations seeking specialised skills.
 The platform implements a comprehensive testing infrastructure to ensure code quality, reliability, and maintainability.
 The testing strategy covers unit tests, integration tests, API tests, end-to-end tests, and performance testing. setup uses Jest as the primary testing framework with additional tools for specific testing scenarios.

 ## Testing Stack